ansible-collections/overview/collection_requirements.rst

 meta/runtime.yml
 ----------------
 Example: `meta/runtime.yml <https://github.com/ansible-collections/collection_template/blob/main/meta/runtime.yml>`_
-* MUST define the minimim version of Ansible which this collection works with
+* MUST define the minimum version of Ansible which this collection works with
-  * If the Collection works with Ansible 2.9, then this should be set to `>=2.9.10`
+  * If the collection works with Ansible 2.9, then this should be set to `>=2.9.10`
+  * It's usually better to avoid adding `<2.11` as a restriction, since this for example makes it impossible to use the collection with the current ansible-base devel branch (which has version 2.11.0.dev0)

 Modules & Plugins
 ------------------